Majoring in ICPS

 Your petition must be submitted to the ICPS Committee no later than the first semester of your junior year (typically the semester immediately preceding the semester in which you would attempt the junior qualifying examination) prior to the Committee's deadline for considering new proposals.
 However, you may petition earlier if you feel ready.
 Members of the Committee may then interview you briefly to clarify your goals and the means you have chosen to achieve them.
 Acceptance is not automatic.
 The Committee may feel that your goals might be better served through a regular major and may strongly advise you to pursue that course of action.
 This point reinforces the importance of carefully thinking through your proposal.

-The petition must be submitted by noon of the Friday of the fourth week of instruction to Julie Shannon in Vollum 112, with an electronic copy emailed to the chair of ICPS.
+The petition must be submitted by noon of the Friday of the fourth week of instruction to Julie Shannon and the chair of ICPS.
 The deadlines for petitioning students who will be in the first semester of their Junior year in Fall 2018 and Spring 2019 are September 21, 2018 and February 22, 2019 respectively.
 Please make sure to fill out the petition form in full.

 The ICPS Junior Qualifying Examination is a thesis proposal for the ICPS Committee.
 It is normally four to six typewritten pages.
-In the proposal, the student defines the thesis topic, discusses its significance, explains the methodology to be used in researching the topic, and presents a short critical bibliography of relevant secondary works and/or primary resources.
-Two members of the ICPS Committee read the thesis proposal and may meet with the student for a half-hour oral discussion.
-The oral discussion will cover various subjects, including the topic’s scope, viability and significance.
+In the proposal, the student defines the thesis topic, discusses its significance, proposes a methodology to be used in researching the topic, and presents a short bibliography of relevant secondary works and/or primary resources.
+Two members of the ICPS Committee read the thesis proposal and may meet with the student for a half-hour oral discussion of the topic’s scope, viability and significance.

-Normally, students take the ICPS Qualifying Examination at the same time as they take the Junior Qualifying Examination in their home department (Friday of the eleventh week of classes during the second semester of their Junior Year).
-If the candidate successfully completes the home department examination, the ICPS thesis proposal and the ICPS mini oral, then ICPS Committee admits the student to the senior year and ICPS 470 (the thesis course).
+Any student wishing to take the ICPS Qualifying Examination in a semester should contact the ICPS Chair by Monday of the first week of instruction.
+Normally, students take the ICPS Qualifying Examination in the same semester as they take the Junior Qualifying Examination in their home department.
+If the candidate successfully completes the home department examination and the ICPS thesis proposal, then ICPS Committee admits the student to the senior year and ICPS 470 (the thesis course).